Government Salaries Explorer

 Each employee’s hire date refers to the agency they currently work for.
 For employees with breaks in service, the date refers to when they were most recently hired at that agency.

 The Texas Tribune’s data visuals team is responsible for the maintenance of this site.
-Darla Cameron is the data visuals editor; Chris Essig is the lead developer and Mandi Cai is the lead designer.
-Former Tribune staffers Ryan Murphy, Emily Yount Swelgin and Ben Hasson contributed.
+Chris Essig is the data visuals editor and lead developer; Rob Reid is the product admin.
+Tribune staffer Darla Cameron, as well as former Tribune staffers Mandi Cai, Ryan Murphy, Emily Yount Swelgin and Ben Hasson contributed.

 Disclosure: The Texas Comptroller of Public Accounts has been a financial supporter of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
 Financial supporters play no role in the Tribune's journalism.
 Find a complete list of them here.